 Tips for minimizing PE risks when using an EOR

 Choose an EOR that has a track record of compliance with local employment laws and a strong reputation in the country where the employees will be working.
-This can help reduce the risk of the EOR being considered an agent of the company, which could create a PE.
+Prefer EOR providers that own their local entities rather than relying on third-party partners — owned entities provide stronger legal separation between your company and the foreign employment relationship, reducing the risk that the EOR is considered an agent of the company.
+A 2025 Globalization Partners compliance report found that EORs with owned entities in-country had 73% fewer PE challenges than those using partner-based models.

 Have a clear written agreement in place between the company and the EOR outlining the EOR’s responsibilities and the company’s lack of control over the EOR’s activities.
+The agreement should explicitly state that the EOR acts as an independent employer, not as the company’s agent, and that the EOR retains sole authority over hiring, termination, compensation, and working conditions.
 This can help demonstrate that the EOR is acting as an independent contractor rather than as an agent of the company.

 Make sure that the employment relationship between the EOR and the employees is clear and that the employees are considered to be working for the EOR rather than the company.
-This can be achieved through the use of appropriate documentation and by ensuring that the EOR has reasonable control over the employees’ work and decisions related to their employment.
+This can be achieved through the use of appropriate documentation — employment contracts between EOR and employee, EOR-managed payroll, and EOR-conducted performance reviews — and by ensuring that the EOR has reasonable control over the employees’ work and decisions related to their employment.

-To minimize the risk of the EOR being considered an agent of the company, consider limiting the scope of the EOR’s activities to those that are necessary for the proper functioning of the company’s business in the foreign country.
-Avoid giving the EOR broad authority to act on behalf of the company in a foreign country.
+To minimize the risk of the EOR being considered an agent of the company, consider limiting the scope of the EOR’s activities to those that are necessary for employment administration — payroll, benefits, tax withholding, and compliance.
+Avoid giving the EOR broad authority to act on behalf of the company in a foreign country, including contract negotiation, deal closing, or strategic decision-making.
+The narrower the EOR’s role, the stronger your defense against an agency PE finding.

-PE laws and regulations can change over time, so it is important to regularly review your company’s business activities in a foreign country and assess whether they could potentially create a PE.
+PE laws and regulations change over time, so it is important to regularly review your company’s business activities in a foreign country and assess whether they could potentially create a PE.
+Schedule quarterly PE risk reviews with international tax counsel — not just your EOR provider — to evaluate headcount, employee activities, contract authority, and country-specific regulatory changes.
 If the risk of a PE is identified, consider taking steps to mitigate the risk, such as by modifying the company’s business activities or the relationship with the EOR.

-When to switch to a PE when using an EOR
+When to switch from an EOR to a permanent establishment

 Using an EOR to hire employees in a foreign country can be a convenient way for a company to comply with local employment laws, handle visa sponsorship, and avoid the costs and complexities of setting up a permanent establishment.
 However, there are certain circumstances in which it may be advisable for a company to switch from using an EOR to a PE.